Fordi/ember-1.4-site/source/guides/contributing/repositories.md

-Ember is made up of several libraries.
+Ember is made up several libraries.
 If you wish to add a feature or fix a bug please file a pull request against the appropriate repository.
 Be sure to check the libraries listed below before making changes in the Ember.js repository.

 # Main Repositories
 **Ember.js** - The main repository for Ember.